nilstzh/flexile/README.md

 ### 1. Business Logic Questions

-To ensure the feature is built correctly, further clarification on the following business logic questions is needed:

 __1. What is the definition of "project"?
 What properties it might have and what operations it must support?__

 This is the fundamental question for the feature.
 Because we will introduce a new table in the database, it is important to understand how do we want "projects" to function, to properly design data-layer.